Generative Adversarial Networks Applied to Synthetic Financial Scenarios Generation: Performance Evaluation

-\begin{itemize} \item \textbf{KS score} -- The two-sample \textit{Kolmogorov-Smirnov} test (KS test)~\cite{Hodges_1958} is used to verify whether two 1D samples come from the same distribution.
+The scientific community has dedicated major attention to the generation of images and has defined standards in the performance evaluation of generative models in this domain \cite{Salimans_2016,Heusel_2018,Wang_2019}.
+The generation of tabular datasets instead still represents a niche and as such it has been far less explored.
+In this section we define numerical tools to provide a quantitative description of the proximity of synthetic and real data.
+From a mathematical perspective, the task comes down to the comparison of two high-dimensional statistical distributions. \begin{itemize} \item $\mathbf{S_{\text{ks}}}$ The two-sample \textit{Kolmogorov-Smirnov} test (KS test)~\cite{Hodges_1958} is used to verify whether two 1D samples come from the same distribution.
 This metric compares the distributions of continuous features using the empirical cumulative distribution function (CDF).
-For each feature, the similarity score is computed as one minus the KS test D-statistic, which indicates the maximum distance between the real data CDF ($CDF_{\mathrm{real}}$) and the generated data CDF ($CDF_{\mathrm{gen}}$) values.
+For each feature, the similarity score is computed as one minus the KS test D-statistic, which indicates the maximum distance between the real data CDF ($\text{CDF}_{\mathrm{real}}$) and the generated data CDF ($\text{CDF}_{\mathrm{gen}}$) values.
 The output score $S_{\mathrm{ks}}$ lies in $[0, 1]$ and is computed as the mean score across all the features:

-\item \textbf{Dimension reduction score} -- A Principal Components Analysis (PCA) is performed on correlation matrices among features.
+\item $\mathbf{S_{\text{pca}}}$ A Principal Components Analysis (PCA) is performed on correlation matrices among features.
 The absolute relative error between the eigenvalues of the real dataset $\{e_i\}$ and the eigenvalues of the generated dataset $\{\hat{e}_i\}$ is used to obtain the dimension reduction score as follows:

 where $N$ is the total number of eigenvectors kept during the reduction dimension process.
 In our experiments, the value of $N$ is automatically chosen such that $99\%$ of the variance is explained.
 Also, the relative errors are clipped in order to have the final score $S_{\mathrm{pca}}$ in $[0, 1]$.\\